damonpickett/sffpc/README.md

 Robo: 0x20822036dDC00eaE0cA917897E0bbFb8a01c29F7

 OpenSea reads metadata from tokenURI function.
 THe base uri needs to be for a folder with numbered files.
 The assigned token ID added to the base uri ends matching the filename.
 The tutorial for full-mint-website had me adding .json to my uri but I think this is probably unecessary when using ipfs.

+links for about page:

+portfolio
+opensea testnet
+portfolio